mhuebert/re-view/docs/docs/re-view/getting-started.md

   (:require [re-view.core :as v :refer [defview]]))
 ```

 **`defview`** is a macro that returns a view.
-Similar to `defn`, it expects a name, optional docstring, and arguments vector, followed by the body of the view, which should return valid link:Hiccup-Syntax[hiccup syntax] or a React element.
+Similar to `defn`, it expects a name, optional docstring, and arguments vector, followed by the body of the view, which should return valid [Hiccup-Syntax](../hiccup/syntax) or a React element.

 Create a view that returns a `div` with a 'hello, world!' greeting.